cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 ---
 ### Overview

-In this guide, we will show you how to run `cardano-node` and `cardano-cli` on your system and we will show you some simple examples on how you can interact with the **Cardano** blockchain.
+This guide will show you how to run `cardano-node` and `cardano-cli` on your system and some simple examples of how you can interact with the **Cardano** blockchain.

 :::note
-This guide assumes you have installed `cardano-node` and `cardano-cli` into your system.
-If not you can refer to [Installing cardano-node](/docs/cardano-integration/installing-cardano-node) guide for instructions on how to do that.
+This guide assumes you installed `cardano-node` and `cardano-cli` into your system.
+If not, you can refer to [Installing cardano-node](/docs/cardano-integration/installing-cardano-node) guide for instructions on how to do that.
 :::

 :::important